 Tinea versicolor is a skin condition that can go unnoticed for a while because it doesn’t cause too much discomfort.
 It usually appears in adolescents and it causes light patches on the skin.
 It is fairly easily treated and you can even use dandruff shampoo, left on the skin overnight.
 However, it’s best to get it checked by the doctor to make sure that it is not a more serious condition.
 It usually comes and goes by itself and it’s not dangerous, but it’s always safer to check.

-These are some of the most common causes of skin problems in children.
+These are some of the most common causes of skin problems in children and how things like bed bug treatment can help.
 If you are unsure about anything, always seek the advice of a doctor.